If you haven’t already done so, please read the FFY Introduction.

 I originally removed this so as not to be redundant each month, but I decided it’s important to keep it in:

-Every month, I review our income and expenses and apply the profit first method (at least, that’s my goal).
-If you haven’t read the book, I highly suggest it, but basically for everything that comes in (revenue) you are making target allocation percentages for things like profit, owner’s comp, taxes, and expenses.
+Every month, I review our income and expenses and apply the Profit First method (at least, that’s my goal).
+If you haven’t read the book (Profit First: Transform Your Business from a Cash-Eating Monster to a Money-Making Machine (Entrepreneurship Simplified), I highly suggest it, but basically for everything that comes in (revenue) you are making target allocation percentages for things like profit, owner’s comp, taxes, and expenses.

 Table example: